The Department of Health and Exercise Studies has been in existence since 1923. Learn more about the historical timeline of our department.

 - University Connection Teacher Liaisons

 Health and Exercise Studies classes are conducted primarily in the Carmichael Gymnasium Complex.
-For more information about the facilities, please visit the University Recreation website.
+For more information about the facilities, please visit the Wellness and Recreation website.